 Quick fixes for Foxtel Now buffering issues

-Also, you can use an Ethernet cable to connect your laptop directly to the modem.
+Also, you can use an Ethernet cable to connect your computer or device directly to the modem.
 Your internet will run faster this way.
+Plus, you’ll eliminate any interference that might be slowing down or interrupting your Wi-Fi connection.
 We also recommend closing other apps that may drain your data when streaming via Foxtel Now.
 That should reduce buffering to a minimum.

 Now that buffering issues are out of the way, you’re free to experience everything Foxtel Now has to offer.
 Even better: you can do it completely free for two weeks.